From BR Bullpen

 2013 began on a wrong note for Gallardo, as he was pulled over by the Milwaukee police at 2:10 am on April 16th because he was driving erratically.
 He charged with drunk driving after a blood test revealed an alcohol level above the legal limit.
 Seemingly unaffected, he came back two days later with a vintage performance, defeating the San Francisco Giants, 7-2, while hitting the 11th homer of his career against Matt Cain to earn his first win of the year.
 At that point, both he and the Brewers were on a roll.
 He won his next start on April 23rd, 6-3 over the San Diego Padres, to give Milwaukee its 9th consecutive victory, then won again on April 29th, hitting his second homer in three starts in beating the Pittsburgh Pirates, 10-4.
 Unfortunately for him, he began to struggle after that and seemed to have lost some velocity on his fastball, making him more vulnerable to opposite hitters.
 He was 8-9 , 4.88, when he was forced to leave a start against the Chicago Cubs on July 30th with a hamstring injury; what made it particularly frustrating was that he was a strike away from having completed 5 innings with a 2-0 lead when the injury occurred, although he did have the bases located.
 John Axford relieved him, but allowed the Cubs to score 5 runs before the inning ended, although the Brewers came back to win the game, 6-5.
 There had been speculation before that start that Gallardo could be traded to a contender for the right price with the trading deadline just 24 hours away, but the injury meant that he would need to stay put at least until healthy again.
 He finished the season at 12-10, 4.18, with 31 starts, 180 1/3 innings pitched and 144 strikeouts.

 Gallardo was named the Brewers' opening day starter in 2014, the fifth consecutive time that the prestigious assignment had been given him.
 While the Brewers started the year red hit, Gallardo had trouble coming up with wins in the first two months, as his record was only 23 after 10 starts, in spite of a 3.51 ERA.
 On May 27th, however, it was his bat that came in handy.
 In the bottom of the 10th inning of a game against the Baltimore Orioles, O's pitcher T.J.
 McFarland intentionally walked Mark Reynolds with two outs and the bases empty, knowing that P Francisco Rodriguez was due up next and that the Brewers had already used all of their position players.
 However, manager Ron Roenicke called on Gallardo as a pinch-hitter and he came through big time, hitting a double off the centerfield wall at Miller Park to score Reynolds and give the Brewers a 7-6 win.
+On September 8th, he became the Brewers' career leader for strikeouts when he passed Ben Sheets by recording his 1,207th career K.

 Notable Achievements